What Do Hand Cutter or Trimmer Do?

 - Microsoft Outlook

-What kind of Hand Cutter or Trimmer requirements are there?
+Learn what Hand Cutter or Trimmer education requirements there are.

 How many years of work experience do I need?